 The second optimisation was concerned with tuning the kernel configuration.
 Using NSight Compute2 it was possible to profile the kernel with different configurations.
-During the profiling a lot of metrics have been gathered that allowed to deeply analyse the kernel executions, with the application recommending different aspects that had a lot of potential for performance improvements.
+During the profiling a lot of metrics have been gathered that allowed to deeply analyse the kernel executions, with the application recommending different aspects that had potential for performance improvements.